 To get a good feel for the right price, visit your local thrift stores.
 It will give you an excellent idea what the market will bear.

 Basic Guide to Garage Sale Pricing

 A good rule of thumb is 10% of retail, except for high demand items like children's clothing and baby items, where you might get a little more if it's in good shape or is a premium brand name.
 The more attractive your tables and set-up, the more likely you are to get a good price.
 This includes having a neat, clean yard and garage.
 Make sure your items are clean and that there are electrical outlets or extension cords available to easily check for working condition of appliances and tools.
 Clothing should be sorted by gender and type and either stacked neatly on tables or hung on hangers.
 The few things you can get away with displaying on a tarp or blanket are children's toys (all the better for the littlest shoppers to reach them) and shoes.

 - Furniture will usually sell for $5 to $50.

 - Small appliances are usually hard to sell, so price them between $5-$25.

 - Pots, pans, and dishes are even harder to sell, unless you've got something high-end like Le Creuset, Townecraft or some cast-iron pieces.
 I would suggest checking eBay for prices on those items.

 - Power tools usually sell pretty well, so you might get a little more.
 Price between $10 to $50.

-- To move adult clothes, you may have to stay within a 25 cents and $3, and only go above for recent, like-new, brand name clothing.
+- To move adult clothes, you may have to stay within a 25 cent to three dolllar range, and only go above for recent, like-new, brand name clothing.

 - Children's clothing can sell for up to $1-$5, and if you have sets of children's clothes stacked on a table, use a safety pin to keep the sets together or you'll be forever digging through for the pants to match the shirt someone is trying to buy.